ArtusVuatrin/General-Information-of-This-Profile/README.md

 ## [BEGES Automation](https://github.com/dataforgoodfr/batch7_beges "Go to project repository")
-Project carried with the association Data 4 Good :
+Project carried with the association Data 4 Good : we worked as a team on a tool helping French administrations to automate reports on their carbon emissions.
-We worked as a team on a tool helping French administrations to automate reports on their carbon emissions Link to the tool here : http://beges.ecolabdata.fr
+Link to the tool here : http://beges.ecolabdata.fr

 ---------------